 Although Alaska voters legalized marijuana back in 2014, many Alaskans find themselves limited by criminal histories that remain frozen in time, even as states continue to update cannabis laws.

 In 2019, Sen. Tom Begich introduced SB 8, which would help protect individuals who got in trouble when laws were different.
-The Alaska Legislature reconvened on January 21 for the second half of its two-year session, and SB 8 is still pending in the Senate Judiciary Committee.
-Please ask your lawmakers to support this sensible reform.
+SB 8 is still pending in the Senate Judiciary Committee.

 Alaska lawmakers have a chance to stop derailing lives for some old cannabis convictions.
 Criminal records can make it difficult to get a job, housing, or further one’s education.
 Many Alaskans are still haunted by records for conduct that is now legal.